Reactions to the assassination of Qasem Soleimani: Iran

 On 4 January, a red flag unfurled above the dome of Jamkaran Mosque in response to the airstrike, that according to Washington Examiner, symbolizes vengeance.
 While being broadcast on Iran's Channel One, the eulogist at Soleimani's funeral procession addressed a crowd during processions at Mashhad and called for a bounty of US$80 million (roughly US$1 for every Iranian citizen) to be placed on Donald Trump.

 On 7 January, Iran's parliament approved a €200 million increase in the Quds Force's budget, to be used in two months.
 Iran's parliament also voted to declare the United States Armed Forces to be a terrorist organization.

 On 8 January, Iran's President Hassan Rouhani praised Qasem Soleimani's merits on fighting ISIS, al-Nusra and al-Qaeda and announced, Iran's "final answer to his assassination will be to kick all US forces out of the region".

+The following are reactions from Iranian officials and Soleimani’s family to his death.
+To Soleimani’s daughter:

+“Everyone is grieving and grateful to your father.
+This gratitude stems from his immense sincerity, for hearts are in God’s hands.
+Without sincerity, people’s hearts would not have been with him in this way.
+May God bestow His blessings upon all of us.”
+Described as an “honorable” commander who “courageously fought for years against the evils and bandits of the world.”
+“His ascension to God does not mark the end of his path or mission; rather, a forceful revenge awaits the criminals.”
+“The loss of our selfless and dear general is bitter, but the continued struggle and the ultimate victory will make life more bitter for the murderers and criminals.”

+—January 3, 2020, in a statement reported by Fars News Agency.